nebari-dev/nebari/docs/source/dev_guide/testing.md

 Each web browser handles this differently.
 A workaround for Firefox:

  - Visit `about:config` and change the `network.stricttransportsecurity.preloadlist` to `false`

+And a workaround for Chrome:

+ - Type `badidea` or `thisisunsafe` while viewing the rendered page (this has to do with [how Chrome preloads some domains for its HTTP Strict Transport Security](https://hstspreload.org/) list in a way that cannot be manually removed)

 ### Cleanup